VLM2Vec: Training Vision-Language Models for Massive Multimodal Embedding Tasks: Experiments

 \subsection{Main Result}

-We report Precision@1 for all models in Table \ref{tab:main_exp}.
-It measures the ratio of positive candidates being ranked in the top place for all queries.
-For \model, both the LoRA and fully fine-tuned variants follow the same setup of 1024 training batch size, 2K training steps and 4 sub-image crops.
-The LoRA variant uses a rank of 8.

-From Table \ref{tab:main_exp}, the LoRA version of \model is the best variant, achieving an average precision@1 of 60.1\% across all 36 datasets from MMEB.
-Additionally, it maintains an average precision@1 of 52.0\% on 16 out-of-distribution tasks in zero-shot evaluation, suggesting strong generalization ability.
+From Table \ref{tab:main_exp}, the best variant of \model leverages LLaVA-1.6, is trained with LoRA, and processes input images at a relatively high resolution of 1344 × 1344.
+It achieves an average precision@1 of 62.9\% across all 36 datasets from MMEB.
+Additionally, it maintains an average precision@1 of 57.1\% on 16 out-of-distribution tasks in zero-shot evaluation, suggesting strong generalization ability.
 This indicates that our model, when well-trained on datasets from diverse task categories, domains, and modality combinations, can effectively follow instructions to align the visual and text spaces and generalize well to unseen tasks.
-The full fine-tuning variation achieves slightly lower scores than the LoRA version.
+It is important to emphasize that LLaVA-1.6~\citep{li2024llava} has a transparent pre-training data recipe and nearly no overlap with our MMEB OOD datasets.
+This demonstrates that the strong zero-shot results achieved by \model are not attributable to prior exposure of the LLaVA-1.6 backbone to the OOD datasets.
+When using the same backbone, the full fine-tuning variant achieves slightly lower scores than the LoRA version.
 For a detailed discussion comparing full fine-tuning and LoRA, please refer to Section \ref{sec::lora_ft_ablation}.

-Compared to other baseline models, we observe consistent improvements in our model across all meta-task categories.
-Notably, our model achieves a 17.3-point improvement (from 42.8 to 60.1) across all 36 MMEB datasets and a 11.6-point increase (from 40.4 to 52.0) on 16 out-of-distribution datasets for zero-shot evaluation.
+Compared to other baseline models, with or without fine-tuning on MMEB training data, our model demonstrates consistent improvements.
+Compared to the best baseline model without fine-tuning, our model achieves a 18.2 point improvement (from 44.7 to 62.9) across all 36 MMEB datasets and a 15.4-point increase (from 41.7 to 57.1) on 16 out-of-distribution datasets for zero-shot evaluation.
+Compared to the best baseline model with fine-tuning, our model achieves a 15.7 point improvement (from 47.2 to 62.9) across all 36 MMEB datasets and a 14.0-point increase (from 43.1 to 57.1) on 16 out-of-distribution datasets for zero-shot evaluation.
 Additionally, unlike the baseline models, which fail to demonstrate reasonable performance across all different task categories, \model achieves relatively strong performance (at least 50\%) across all four meta-task categories.
 This highlights its capability to handle a wide range of multimodal embedding tasks effectively.
-It's worth noting that our contemporary work E5-V~\citep{e5}, which is also based on vision-language models, performs much worse than \model.
-This is due to the fact that E5-V has been trained exclusively on text data without using multimodal data.